 No FM radio reception?

-If reception is ok on AM then send to us for repair as it is usally an internal tuner fault.
+If the reception is OK on AM then send to us for repair as it is usually an internal tuner fault.

 If there is no AM reception as well, check the connections, is the aerial plugged in?
 See notes above.